 The Department’s diplomatic language doesn’t hide its irritation.
 Underlying the letter is the Department’s perception that Stockport Council produced a request for another installment in a very expensive project with the expectation that the funding would be produced immediately, despite the fact that a similar request had already been turned down not long before.

 The letter says “lower cost alternatives” should be looked at, and it finishes with a correction to the Council’s letter.
 Cllr Ganotis had made much of the possibility of getting funding through a new Major Road Network scheme but the Department says the scheme would have a maximum of £100 million – ie less than the “more than the £450 million” needed.

 Council officials are trying to keep the Bypass nightmare alive by a new SEMMMS strategy document.
 This could lead to the Bypass being incorporated into Greater Manchester’s transport priorities.
-There’s a consultation going on about this.
-Please respond by going to the SEMMMS Consultation and ticking “strongly disagree” for Question 9 SP7 “A6 multi-modal improvements” and Question 10 Early Priorities.
-Write something in the comment boxes for Questions 10 and 11 such as “Stop the A6-M60 Bypass” etc.
+There’s a consultation going on about the document.
+Please respond by going to the SEMMMS Consultation and writing in the comment boxes that you don’t want this useless and destructive road.